Carrier Roasting Co.

 Throughout the season we will be rotating through different lots to highlight various communities and producers.
 The common thread will be immensely clean sweetness, balance, and approachability.
-The current iteration is from Juan José Huillca, a producing member of the Valle Inca coop who lives in the Alto Cedruyoc community in Calca, Cusco.
-Juan José is a passionate coffee producer who has been producing coffee for 20 years, and has been a member of Valle Inca for the last four.
-With this coffee we taste fudge, plum, and golden raspberry.
+The current iteration is from Javier Callo Cana, a producing member of the Valle Inca coop who lives in the Alto Cedruyoc community in Calca, Cusco.
+With this coffee we taste milk chocolate, almond, and apple.

 This is our fifth year buying coffee from the Valle Inca coop through Red Fox Coffee Merchants.
 We wrote a forward contract to purchase a total of 30 bags from Valle inca this year.
-We scored this lot an 86.5 and bought 5 69kg bags for $4.15/lb EXW on a day when the Coffee Commodity price was $2.23/lb.
+We scored this lot an 85.5 and bought 20 69kg bags for $3.65/lb EXW on a day when the Coffee Commodity price was $2.23/lb.

 Photo credit to Red Fox Coffee Merchants